The Vagus Nerve: How the Body Recovers From Stress

 Stress and Emotion

 Higher vagal tone supports the capacity to return to equilibrium after intensity.
-The waves still come, but they pass—they do not define the shoreline.
+The waves still come, but they pass.

 Heart and Breath